IBM/Ionic-MFP-App/README.md

 ### 6.1 Build and Deploy the MFP adapters

-Build and deploy UserLogin Adapter
+Build and deploy UserLogin Adapter as below.

 ```
 $ cd MobileFoundationAdapters/